sara-nl/lesson-example/README.md

 1. Do *not* fork this repository directly on GitHub.
-    Instead, please follow the instructions in [the setup instructions][setup] to create a repository for your lesson by importing material from [the styles repository][styles].
+    Instead, please follow the instructions in [the setup instructions][setup] to create a repository for your lesson by importing.

 2. Once you have created your repository, run `bin/lesson_initialize.py` to create standard lesson-specific files.